Finax Blog

 Pessimistic return p.a.

-Represents the 90th percentile of historic data statistics, which means that you will achieve the stated results with 90% probability on an investment horizon longer than 20 years.
+Represents the 90th percentile of historic data statistics, which means that you will achieve at least the stated results with 90% probability on an investment horizon exceeding 20 years.

 Number of drops > 10%